SEND Further Information and Frequently Asked Questions

 If it is felt that a more formal level of support would benefit the child, the class teacher, along with other support staff and advice from the SENCo, would plan an appropriately differentiated curriculum for the child.
 This ensures that they continue to receive high quality teaching and learning, effective support and use of appropriate resources or interventions, as necessary.

-An Personal Support Plan (PSP) may be put in place to set achievable outcomes for each child.
-PSPs are reviewed regularly using evidence of the impact of any interventions.
 The class teacher tracks progress to ensure planning accurately addresses the individual needs of each pupil.
-The class teacher and SENDCo meet each term to review strategies, interventions, progress and next steps.
+Following Pupil Progress meetings, the class teacher and SENCo meet to review strategies, interventions, progress and next steps.
+A SEN Support Plan may then be put into place to set achievable outcomes for each child.
+SEN Support Plans are reviewed termly, using evidence of the impact of any interventions.
 Where appropriate, children can be involved in setting their own targets and can review them alongside teachers.
 Parents are vital partners in the child’s journey through school and are invited to review their child’s progress at Parent’s Evenings, drop-in sessions throughout the year or whenever they feel they would like further support or clarification.

 External Agencies (Action including support from other professionals)

 All staff in school are trained, and have worked alongside other professionals, to develop their skills, knowledge and expertise in specific areas of SEND.
-Throughout the school year staff training days and meetings are scheduled to deliver whole-school training on specific SEND areas (e.g. Speech and Language support, Level 1 Autism, Team Teach and Dyslexia Training).
+Throughout the school year staff training days and meetings are scheduled to deliver training on specific SEND areas (e.g. Speech and Language support, Autism, Dyslexia and Working Memory Training).

 Frequently Asked Questions